Skip to navigation Skip to content

 • has reached the maximum age for home schooling in their state or territory

-See the Resources page of Eligibility for Assistance for Isolated Children (AIC) Scheme Distance Education Allowance (DED) for eligibility rules for home schooling.
+For eligibility rules for home schooling, see the Resources page in Eligibility for Assistance for Isolated Children (AIC) Scheme Distance Education Allowance (DED).

 Will the student meet the approved study requirements for the new study year?